 How prepared is the SMB community when it comes to cyberattacks?

-The research suggests the majority of SMBs are unprepared when it comes to asking the question ‘How can companies protect against hackers,’ as these figures show:
+The UK government’s 2023 research on cyberattacks suggests the majority of SMBs are unprepared when it comes to asking the question ‘How can companies protect against hackers?’.
+The figures show:

 The impact of a lack of resources

-Whether it’s not having expert IT staff, the free floorspace to host a secure equipment room or the budget to afford leading edge defensive technology, SMBs typically have fewer resources for cyber-security protection.
+A clear disadvantage for SMBs is typically the lack of resources for cybersecurity protection.
+Whether it’s not having expert IT staff, the free floorspace to host a secure equipment room or the budget to afford leading defensive technology, SMBs are left more vulnerable.

 So what’s the typical cost of a cyberattack for SMBs?